 More significantly, as part of the Revolution, the newly created French National Assembly abolished the previous administrative system of France (in which the country was divided into “provinces” and introduced a new administrative unit called the department (départements).
-These new divisions were designed to ease tensions between the various regions of France and foster a stronger national identity, and France maintains a department system today (with 101 departments).
+These new divisions were designed to ease tensions between the various regions of France and foster a stronger national identity, and France maintains a department system today (with 96 departments in Mainland France).

 The map above, “the very new Map of France divided into all its Departments,” shows the country as divided up by French revolutionaries in 1791, allowing you to pinpoint in what department your ancestor lived during the late 18th century.
 Though departmental boundaries have changed over time, knowing which one your ancestor lived in will help you discover records, as departmental archives hold census returns, civil registration records that are more than 100 years old, and (usually) church records created before the adoption of civil registration.
 And, since French civil registration began in 1792, the map above represents the country’s political boundaries and internal divisions at the time this valuable record collection began, helping you more easily locate civil records.

 If you’re just getting started researching your French roots, check out our six tips on researching French ancestry for beginners!